Installing a Promise

 in this tutorial, you will

-Following the Installing Kratix tutorial, you should now have a deployment of both Kratix and MinIO running on your platform cluster.
-Verify the current state of your installation:
+Following the Installing Kratix tutorial, you should now have Kratix up and running in your platform cluster.
+You should also have a worker cluster reconciling on the documents in the MinIO Bucket.

 kubectl --context $PLATFORM get deployments --namespace kratix-platform-system